pravatbhusal/synced-ipcontrol/README.md

 1. Copy and paste the "ipcontrol.php" file into the "htdocs" of an Apache web-server.
 2. Copy and paste the "iplog.php" file into the "htdocs" folder of an Apache web-server.
 3. Copy and paste the "dbconnection.php" file into the "htdocs" folder of an Apache web-server
 4. Copy and paste the "MsoyAuthenticator.java" file into your msoy/src/java/com/threerings/msoy/server folder
+- Edit line 357 to your URL Address for the iplog.php file
 5. (Discuss creating new table here)
 6. (Discuss setting-up the dbconnection.php system here)
 -----------------------------------------------------------------------------------------------